 Once inside a session, you can press "ctrl + alt + enter" to toggle full screen mode.

-Initially, the control panel will allow you to revert machines on the Student Network as well as your own dedicated personal clients.
+Initially, the control panel will allow you to revert machines on the Network as well as your own dedicated personal clients.
 Certain vulnerable servers in the lab will contain a network-secret.txt file with an MD5 hash in it.
 These hashes will unlock additional networks in your control panel.

 Upon completion of the course lab guide and videos, you will be conducting a full-fledged penetration test inside our VPN labs for the THINC.local domain.
 While reporting of the course exercises and the VPN labs is not mandatory, it might be beneficial to you as not only will you be able to refer to your own report in the near future, it might also help you achieve the OSCP certification in the event you are shy of passing by a few points after having taken the corresponding certification exam.
-For more information, refer to the PWK Reporting Requirements page.
+For more information, refer to the PEN-200 Reporting Requirements page.

 The final documentation should be submitted in the format of a formal Penetration Test Report.
 Your report should include the results of all course exercises added as an appendix, an executive summary, and a detailed rundown of all machines.
-A template for this report in both a MS Word and Open Office format can be found on the PWK Reporting Requirements page.
+A template for this report in both a MS Word and Open Office format can be found on the PEN-200 Reporting Requirements page.

-Students opting for the OSCP certification must submit an additional exam report that deals with the certification challenge (exam) lab.
+Learners opting for the OSCP certification must submit an additional exam report that deals with the certification challenge (exam) lab.
 The exam report and lab report should be submitted via two separate PDF documents, archived together into a 7z file.
 This archive must be sent to our Certification Board no more than 24 hours after the completion of the certification exam.
-Please note that reporting of the VPN labs and course exercises is mandatory for those students planning to claim CPE credits prior to having successfully passed the OSCP certification exam.
+Please note that reporting of the VPN labs and course exercises is mandatory for those learners planning to claim CPE credits prior to having successfully passed the OSCP certification exam.